MButros/Physics_Mathematics_Codes/README.md

     - Scientific Notation: example of using python  display calculation in scientific notation.
     - Vector Addition: Jupyter notebook that computes the components of three vectors and then finds the resultant vector for the three vectors.
     - Vector Algebra: Jupyter notebook that finds an algebraic combination for two vectors.
+    - Vector Multiplication: Jupyter notebook that calculates the dot product and the cross product of two vectors.